SC taking steps toward selling Santee Cooper

 The same four companies also want to buy Cayce-based SCANA, the majority partner in the nuclear debacle, to increase the size of their footprint in the Palmetto State, sources with knowledge of the talks have told The State.

 SCANA’s stock has been in free fall, dropping to the low 40s from its 52-week high of almost $75 a share.
-The utility has hired its own investment banker, Morgan Stanley, to consider its possible sale, source say.
+The utility has hired its own investment banker, Morgan Stanley, to consider its possible sale, sources have told The State.

 While McMaster and legislators agree on the need for a third-party appraisal of Santee Cooper’s worth, they disagree on who should do it.